Prevent Ice Dams & Snow Damage During Thaw

 The weight of snow and ice can cause structural stress on your roofing materials.
 Look for visible signs such as sagging areas, bowed sections, or unusual depressions.
 Examine the edges of your roof for potential vulnerabilities.
 Reinforce weak points by consulting with a roofing professional.
 Consider redistributing snow load or implementing temporary supports to alleviate stress.
 Reinforcement measures may involve bracing, especially in areas prone to heavy snowfall.

-Identifying Signs of Roof Damage
+Common Signs of Roof Damage to Look For

 Interior Warning Signs